-- Get a name in the .dom TLD which is not taken by another end-user or delegated to an Operator.
+- Get a zone in the .dom TLD which is not taken by another end-user or delegated to an Operator.

-- Manage DNS functions on Linux, MacOS or Windows hosts to get started using the .dom TLD or their local DNS generally.
+- Manage DNS functions on Linux, MacOS or Windows hosts to get started using the .dom TLD or own their local DNS.

-DNS Operator entitlements are basic to Developer and Operator accounts.
+DNS registry/registrar entitlements are distinct from Developer and Operator session roles.